 Moving to a new country can be intimidating as well as exciting.
 We hope to help members overcome the difficulties often encountered when settling into life in a foreign country.
 We offer ongoing support and activities to those new to the country and those who want continuing contact with other expats.
 Whether you are newly arrived, a longtime resident, or a woman returning to your home country from abroad, there is a place for you in IWP.

-While British English is the official language of IWP, our membership represents many nations and members will find others who speak their native language.
+While English is the official language of IWP, our membership represents many nations and members will find others who speak their native language.
 By offering activities in which to participate and many social events to attend every month, the organisation offers members the opportunity to express their ideas, use their talents and enrich their lives through their involvement with IWP and the larger community in Portugal.

 One of the most wonderful things about IWP is that it is big enough to contain all of us.
 Many of us have lived all over the world, grown up in cultures different from that of our parents, fallen in love with partners and raised children in cultures different from our own childhoods.
 The joy we feel encountering others whose complex lives reflect our own is profound.